-- (12) Provide docket information, including but not limited to: - a.
+- (7) Record verbatim information provided by the self-represented litigant on approved forms if that person is unable to complete the forms due to disability or literacy barriers; - (8) Review finished forms to determine whether forms are complete, including checking for signature, notarization, correct county name and case number; - (9) Provide assistance to litigants pursuing self-guided research; - (10) Provide docket information, including but not limited to: - a.
 Stating whether an order has been issued - b.
 Explaining how to get a copy if one was not provided - c.
 Reading the order to the individual if requested - d.
-Providing instructions about how to access such information; - (13) Provide a court patron with access to a case file that has not been restricted by statute, rule or order, or instructions about how to obtain such access, including through reSearchIL;
+Providing instructions about how to access such information; - (11) Inform court patrons of the process for requesting a foreign language or sign language interpreter; - (12) At the direction of the court, review documents for completeness prior to hearing; - (13) Provide a court patron with access to a case file that has not been restricted by statute, rule or order, or instructions about how to obtain such access; - (14) Provide the same services and information to all parties to an action, as requested; - (15) Provide services based on the assumption that the information provided by the court patron is accurate and complete; - (16) Provide other services consistent with the intent of this policy.